tote-bag-labs/valentine/README.md

 Contributing to Valentine
 =========================

+Note: I'm putting a pause on pull requests until I've written CI that external contributors can use.

 If you'd like to get involved, take a look at [issues.](https://github.com/tote-bag-labs/valentine/issues) I could use help on anything marked [bug](https://github.com/tote-bag-labs/valentine/labels/bug) or [enhancement](https://github.com/tote-bag-labs/valentine/labels/enhancement).

 I'm currently not taking pull requests for new features.